josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/🫀🕸️_Information_Is_Experienced/🙀_Chronically_Online/🦊🐺_in_defence_of_furries.md

 - [Tiktok: Daily Mail: “Senator Tommy Tuberville says many pilots, flight attendants and air traffic controllers are part of the furry community”](https://vm.tiktok.com/ZN8MTN56x/) - obvs immediately comments re recent statements by kash about fbi intake
+- [TikTok: Pearlmania500:”Former college football coach and CURRENT US senator Tommy Tuberville attacks FURRIES on the floor of the senate… diesel is nearing $7 nationally.”](https://vm.tiktok.com/ZN8MTGLTK/)

+srsly this always gets pumped as a talking point as a distraction it’s mostly such a non issue.